-1. Star denotes the rejection of hypothesis at 10 percent level of significance
+- 1. Star denotes the rejection of hypothesis at 10 percent level of significance - 2.
+The p-values are MacKinnon-Haug-Michelis (1999) p-values

-In Table 4.6, the results of Johansen cointegration tests for the model with LNCPI and LNM2 has been shown.
-The both statistics suggest that there is no cointegrating equation at 10 percent level of significance.
 So, there is no long run relationship between NCPI and NM2.
-So, the unrestricted VAR Granger causality is performed for the short run causality of the model 4 in section 4.5.
+So, the unrestricted VAR Granger causality is performed for the short run causality of the model in next section.